-One of the best bits of advice I have ever been given was that just because I think or feel a certain way about something doesn’t mean someone else is.
+One of the best bits of advice I have ever been given was – just because I think or feel a certain way about something doesn’t mean someone else is.

-In fact; taking that one step further, I can pretty much say with a high level of confidence that your partner won’t be thinking the same things as you.
+In fact, taking that one step further, I can say with a high level of confidence that your partner won’t be thinking the same things as you.
 They won’t be thinking about carrying out your worst fear.
 They won’t necessarily feel like anything is wrong with the relationship!

 With that in mind – ask yourself why?
 Why are you feeling this way?
 Is it something that is actually happening or is it imagined?
 Is it something that is happening in another part of your life and spilling over into your relationship and making you feel insecure?

-Use the time that you are giving your partner a bit of space to take a time out yourself.
+Use the time where you’re giving your partner a bit of space to take a time out yourself.
 Meditate, pray or do whatever makes you feel at one with yourself.

 Oftentimes when we take a step back and assess the bigger picture we realise it had nothing to do with our partner at all, we felt insecure because of something that happened in the past or because Susan got the promotion at work instead of you.